 Outputs, Optional: As specified in clause 5.2.27.4.3.

-5.2.6.28.4 Nnef_ASTI_Delete operation
+5.2.6.28.4 Nnef_ASTI_Delete service operation

 Service operation name: Nnef_ASTI_Delete

 Description: The consumer requests to delete the 5G access stratum time distribution configuration and deactivate the corresponding 5G access stratum time distribution service, for which the NEF authorizes the request and invokes the corresponding service operation with TSCTSF (clause 5.2.27.4.4).